-\emph{Acknowledgment} - The DAMPE mission was funded by the strategic priority science and technology projects in space science of Chinese Academy of Sciences (CAS).
-In China,the data analysis was supported by the National Key Research and Development Program of China (No. 2022YFF0503303) and the National Natural Science Foundation of China (Nos.
-12220101003, 12588101, 12003076 and 12022503), the CAS Project for Young Scientists in Basic Research (Nos.
-YSBR-061 and YSBR-092), the Strategic Priority Program on Space Science of Chinese Academy of Sciences (No. E02212A02S), the Youth Innovation Promotion Association of CAS, the Young Elite Scientists Sponsorship Program by CAST (No. YESS20220197), and the Program for Innovative Talents and Entrepreneur in Jiangsu and the NSFC under grant (No. 12588101).
+\emph{Acknowledgment}-The DAMPE mission was funded by the strategic priority science and technology projects in space science of the Chinese Academy of Sciences (CAS).
+In China, the data analysis is supported by the National Key Research and Development Program of China (No. 2022YFF0503303) and the National Natural Science Foundation of China (No. 12275266,No. 12588101,No. 12220101003,No. 12022503, and No. 12503107), the CAS Project for Young Scientists in Basic Research (No. YSBR-061 and No. YSBR-092), the Strategic Priority Program on Space Science of Chinese Academy of Sciences (No. E02212A02S), the Youth Innovation Promotion Association of CAS, the Young Elite Scientists Sponsorship Program by CAST (No. YESS20220197), and the Program for Innovative Talents and Entrepreneur in Jiangsu.
 Y.Z.
-F thanks the support of New Cornerstone Science Foundation through the XPLORERPRIZE.
-In Europe, the activities and data analysis are supported by the Swiss National Science Foundation (SNSF), Switzerland, the National Institute for Nuclear Physics (INFN), Italy, and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (No. 851103), and the Swiss State Secretariat for Education, Research and Innovation (SERI).
+F is thankful for the support of New Cornerstone Science Foundation through XPLORERPRIZE.
+In Europe, the activities and data analysis are supported by the Swiss National Science Foundation (SNSF), Switzerland, the National Institute for Nuclear Physics (INFN), Italy, and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (No. 851103), and the Swiss State Secretariat for Education, Research and Innovation (SERI).